vrivera2017/ColorMe/README.md

 ## Instructions

-1. Download the program files.
+1. Download the program files and place them into a new folder.
-2. Open a terminal window and go the directory in which the downloaded program files are saved.
+2. Open a terminal window and cd into the folder that contains the program files.
 3. Run "python -m SimpleHTTPServer".
 4. Open a new window in Chrome or Firefox and navigate to http://localhost:8000.
 Follow the instructions on the page for starting and stopping the emotion detector.